FAIR-Universe/genHEPdata/README.md

 This is repository contains the scripts to use for generating HEP sample data with Pythia 8 and Delphes

 * The cmnd file for each  process is available in the `share` directory
-* The neccesary scripts for generating data is in scripts directory
+* The necessary scripts for generating data is in scripts directory

 To generate data use
 Step 1.